spatian-dev/artix/README.md

 **2. Main area**
 - **(B)** MIDI Output Channel Selector\
 Click and drag up or down to change.
-If you drag farther notes will change faster.
+If you drag farther the channel number will change faster.
 You can also use you mouse's scroll wheel when the cursor is on top of the selector to make changes.\
 	This is the MIDI channel that all MIDI messages going through Artix will be rerouted through.

 - **(C)** MIDI Channel Panel